 Another critical area for improvement is stock-specific risk assessment.
 Chinook salmon exist in multiple substocks, some more vulnerable than others.
 If stakeholders had access to fine-scale depth occupancy assessments that could differentiate between high-risk and low-risk substocks, they could refine their avoidance strategies further.
 Expanding data collection efforts to include genetic or tag-based identification of these substocks would be a valuable step forward.

 Furthermore, this kind of risk assessment will be most effective when paired with other kinds of models.
 One example would be an abundance forecast of Chinook.
-The current model estimates the likelihood of fish occurring at different depths, given their presence, but it does not predict overall abundance.
+The current model estimates the likelihood of fish occurring at different depths, given their presence, but it does not predict overall local? abundance.
 Even in high-risk depth zones, if overall Chinook abundance is predicted to be low, the practical risk of bycatch remains manageable.

 Finally, as was stated in the introduction, this model is only half of the picture when it comes to bycatch avoidance in the walleye pollock fishery specifically.
 Pairing this with a similar model built over pollock depth occupancy data would allow for much more targeted identification of areas and times where Chinook and pollock depth occupancy are out of sync.